There are three (3) types of fats and oils. But what is the difference, and are some all “bad” and some all “good?”

-Oils are fats that are liquid at room temperature, as a result of a higher percentage of monounsaturated and/or polyunsaturated fats.
+Oils are fats that are liquid at room temperature, because of a higher percentage of monounsaturated and/or polyunsaturated fats.
 The “unsaturated” part is what makes them liquid.
-Fats are solid at room temperature as a result of having a higher percentage of saturated fats.
+Fats are solid at room temperature because of having a higher percentage of saturated fats.

 There is no oil or fat that is strictly saturated or unsaturated.
 All oils and fats are a combination of saturated and unsaturated parts.

 The more saturated a particular fat is, the higher the melting point.
 “Melting point” refers to the temperature at which a substance will melt.
 For example, butter has a melting point of about 90 degrees F. This is why butter is solid at room temperature.
 On the other hand, olive oil, which becomes partially solid in the refrigerator (40 degrees F), will melt once you put it at room temperature, around 70 degrees F.